deviantony/docker-elk/README.md

 * HTTPS disabled
 * Hostname verification disabled
 * Self-signed SSL certificate for transport protocol (do not use in production)

+Default configuration of Sentinel in this repo is:

+* TODO

 **Check the [Demo users and roles](http://docs.search-guard.com/latest/demo-users-roles) documentation page for a list and description of the built-in Search Guard users.**